Kristang language

-Papia Kristang or Kristang is a creole language spoken by the Kristang, a community of people of mixed Portuguese and indigenous Malay ancestry, chiefly in Malaysia (Malacca), Singapore and Perth, Western Australia.
+Papia Kristang also known as Malaccan (Creole) Portuguese, or simply as Kristang, is a creole language spoken by the Kristang, a community of people of mixed Portuguese and indigenous Malay ancestry, chiefly in Malaysia (Malacca), Singapore and Perth, Western Australia.

 In Malacca, the language is also called Cristão, Portugues di Melaka, Linggu Mai, or simply Papia.
 In Singapore, it is generally known as Kristang, where it is undergoing sustained revitalisation.

 In Atlas of the World's Languages in Danger published by UNESCO, Kristang is classified as a "severely endangered" language, with only about 2,000 speakers.
 Up to 2014, linguists concerned with Kristang have generally accepted a combined speaker population of about 1,000 individuals or less.
 The language has about 750 speakers in Malacca.
 A small number of speakers also live in other Portuguese Eurasian communities in Kuala Lumpur and Penang in Malaysia, and in other diaspora communities in Canada, the United Kingdom, and elsewhere.

 Etymology

-Its endonym Papia Kristang is taken from Portuguese papear cristão ('to chat Christian').
+Its endonym Papia Kristang is taken from Portuguese papear cristão ('Christian language').
 The papia element of the name is cognate with Papiamento, another Portuguese-based creole spoken in the Dutch West Indies.